 The LoopTM model is simple.
 First, the consumer orders products on Loop’s websites or on one of its partner retailer websites.
 Then a courier delivers the items inside a specially designed LoopTM tote to the consumer’s home.
 Since the items are packaged in waste-free, durable containers, used products are placed back into the LoopTM tote and left outside for the courier to collect.
 The containers are then sanitized and refilled before the process begins again.

-The Forum’s System Initiative on Shaping the Future of Consumption is helping to create a multistakeholder group of civil society and public-sector representatives as well as independent experts who can guide the development of the LoopTM model to improve sustainability and social inclusion.
+The Forum’s Platform for Shaping the Future of Consumption is helping to create a multistakeholder group of civil society and public-sector representatives as well as independent experts who can guide the development of the LoopTM model to improve sustainability and social inclusion.

-In addition, the Consumption System Initiative will work closely with the Loop Alliance to pilot the LoopTM model around the world, beginning with Paris and New York in May 2019 and London in September 2019.
+In addition, our Platform will work closely with the Loop Alliance to pilot the LoopTM model around the world, beginning with Paris and New York in May 2019 and London in September 2019.
 These pilots will raise awareness of the model and inform its evolution.

 The Forum invites partners and members to help shape the future of consumption.